Cover for William C. Perkins's Obituary

 William will be remembered for his steady presence, servant’s heart, sense of humor, and unwavering love for his family.
 To many he was Chief, Coach, Medic, or Friend — but to those who knew him best, he was simply “Papaw,” a title he cherished most of all.

 Visitation will be Sunday, May 17, 2026, 4:00 - 6:00 PM at D.W.
 Swick & Son Funeral and Cremation Services in Wheelersburg.
-Funeral Service will be Monday, May 18, 2026, at 12 NOON, Gary Heimbach officiating, with a visitation from 11:00 AM until time of service.
+Funeral Service will be Monday, May 18, 2026, at 12 NOON, Rev. Gary Heimbach officiating, with a visitation from 11:00 AM until time of service.

-A special THANK YOU to Heartland Hospice, Nurse Sandy and Personal Caregiver Rachelle- for all of your love and support.
+A special THANK YOU to Heartland Hospice, Nurse Sandy, and Personal Caregiver Rachelle- for all of your love and support.

 Online memories and condolences may be shared at DWSwickFuneralHome.com

-To order memorial trees or send flowers to the family in memory of William C. Perkins, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Emblem